Christine Valmy: Career in the United States

 In New York City, Cristina Xantopol changed her name to Christine Valmy, inspired by the victory of the French over the Austrians during the French Revolution.
 After working in various places as an esthetician, she opened her own salon, but found teaching more rewarding.

 She persevered with her own techniques, now collectively known as the "Valmy method", with a philosophy to "reveal not to conceal" the natural beauty of a healthy, well-functioning skin.

 In June 1966, Christine Valmy opened her first skin care school in New York.
-Her next step was to create an American association of skin care specialists (estheticians), an association which gained the respect of the international governing body of skin care professionals, CIDESCO. "[T]hrough her years", said the National Cosmetologists Association, "she has brought respectability and professionalism not only to the skin care and esthetics specialties but to cosmetology at large."
+Her next step was to create an American association of skin care specialists (estheticians), an association which gained the respect of the international governing body of skin care professionals, CIDESCO.
+"Through her years", said the National Cosmetologists Association, "she has brought respectability and professionalism not only to the skin care and esthetics specialties but to cosmetology at large."

 In 1975, after graduating with a master's degree from Boston University, her daughter Marina Valmy combined her knowledge of Chinese and Ayurvedic herbs, medicinal plants, oriental treatments and chemistry to create a laboratory where she could create all-natural products.
-The company’s laboratory is in Pine Brook, New Jersey, where it develops, manufactures and warehouses its products.
+The company's laboratory is in Pine Brook, New Jersey, where it develops, manufactures and warehouses its products.

-In 1985, Christine Valmy was appointed by President Ronald Reagan to serve on the United States National Council on Vocational Education, in recognition of her contribution in the education field, and to assist in developing the country’s policies on vocational education, in which capacity she served until 1991.
+In 1985, Christine Valmy was appointed by President Ronald Reagan to serve on the United States National Council on Vocational Education, in recognition of her contribution in the education field, and to assist in developing the country's policies on vocational education, in which capacity she served until 1991.
 "She is the originator of the skincare industry in this country, a fact that led the 92nd Congress of the United States to award her a citation fostering skin care as a profession in America".

 In 1992, Marina Valmy became Director of the Christine Valmy International School in New York.
 The school is currently located at 1501 Broadway, in the heart of Times Square.
 She was also the Executive Vice President of Christine Valmy Inc.

 Christine Valmy died in Bucharest on January 18, 2015.